Museum Gajah or Museum Nasional? Are they the same or two different museums? Often people got confused with these names.

 Museum Nasional (the National Museum of Indonesia) is the official name of the museum.
 But most people call it Museum Gajah (the Elephant Museum) due to the elephant statue at the front of the museum.
 This statue was a gift from the King of Thailand: King Chulalongkorn, in 1871.
 Hence, going forward I will use the names interchangeably.

 The National Museum of Indonesia is the best museum in Indonesia.
 Its collections are enormous, which are well preserved in the well maintained building.
 You will not be disappointed going to this magnificent museum.

 The exhibit of the National Museum of Indonesia starts with the first evidence of human life found in Indonesia, namely the findings of Homo Wajakensis in Tulung Agung, East Java as well as the Horrendous Dwarf of Flores Man, which is believed to be the missing link between Homo erectus and Homo sapiens.
 Next is a replica of prehistoric burial site found in Jembrana, Bali.
-It is fascinated to learn how people treated the deceased at that time, which estimated to be from 2,200 to 1,800 years ago.
+It is fascinating to learn how people treated the deceased at that time, which estimated to be 2,200 to 1,800 years ago.

 The museum also displays some fossils such as the tusk fossil of Stegodon, the ancient elephant that lived 700,000 to 150,000 years ago in the area of Sangiran, Central Java.

 The exhibition room in the first floor is rather small compared with the upper floors, since the museum has spacious lobby in front.

 Going upstairs, you can use either an elevator or an escalator.
 Mind you, it is very rare for a museum in Indonesia to have an elevator!

 The theme of the second and third floor are Knowledge, Technology and Economy gallery and Social Organization and Settlement Patterns gallery, respectively.
 These two floors depict the rich history and culture in Indonesia.